mersenne-club/paperbot/README.md

-Each day, pull arXiv papers from `http://export.arxiv.org/rss/` and post them on our [Discourse server](https://discourse.mis.mpg.de).
+Each day, pull papers from `https://export.arxiv.org/rss/` and `https://api.biorxiv.org/` and post them on our [Discourse server](https://discourse.mis.mpg.de).